liquidsoft/fluid/README.md

 The row class wraps a series of columns.
 The vertical spacing can be adjusted in *vars.less*.

 ### .columns
-The column class should be paired with a size.
+The *columns* class should be paired with a size.
 There are 3 screen sizes available split into a 12 column system.
 The spacing can be adjusted in *vars.less*.

 ## Helper classes